 Vaifen is not a grand nation in terms of territorial extension, nor it stands among the mightiest in terms of military power.
 It is a nation that accepts the ever-evolving realities of the present and eagerly looks towards the future without ever forgetting the lessons of the past, and never being shameful of its history.

-Vaifen’s foundations are held together by the three core pillars of its governance.
+Vaifen’s foundations are held together by the three core pillars of its governance:

 The first of these pillars is the Crown, represented by the Royal House of Starsong, Vaifen’s constitutional monarchs and heads of state since the wars of yore.
-The Crown is also in charge of the Nation’s diplomacy, as well as a few select branches, organizations, and agencies that directly answer to them.
-The current regent of Vaifen is King Sulwyn Starsong, who ascended to the throne by line of succession after the tragic death of his father, Cadmus Starsong.
+While not an executive branch per-se, the Crown is in charge of the Nation’s diplomacy, as well as a few select branches, organizations, and agencies that directly answer to them.

 The third, but not least important pillar of the trinity, is the Tribunal, Vaifen’s judicial branch.
 It is tasked with interpreting the Senate’s laws, dispensing justice through its courts, and keeping the balance between all three powers.

-Rich in culture, Vaifen is home to unique expressions of folklore, and with a vast and extensive repertoire of mythological tales, such as the legend of the Krosah river, a long riverbed that the legends say was formed by the remains of a gargantuan sea creature of the same name that once ruled the seas.
+Rich in culture, Vaifen is home to unique expressions of folklore, and with a vast and extensive repertoire of mythological tales, such as the legend of the Krosah river, a long riverbed that the legends say was given form by the remains of a gargantuan sea creature of the same name that once ruled the seas.

-Ever since its inception nearly a century ago, the Union of Nations has extended an invitation to Vaifen to join their fold and their global unified vision of the world — a calling that the Crown of Starsong has always rejected time and time again, leaving Vaifen as one of the last remaining and truly independent nation-states in the planet Orbis.
+Ever since its inception nearly a century ago, the Union of Nations has extended a coordial invitation to Vaifen to join their fold and their global unified vision of the world — a calling that the Crown of Starsong has always rejected time and time again, leaving Vaifen as one of the last remaining and truly independent nation-states in the planet Orbis.

 When the Nasivern race made contact with the humans of Orbis they took a special interest in Vaifen itself, much to the dismay and bewilderment of the Union’s leadership.
 The reasoning for such an unexpected alliance between Vaifen and the self proclaimed “Heirs of Sin” is not public knowledge, and perhaps will never be revealed.